 - Worries about the situation escalating, such as the student denying the accusation or the risk of legal repercussions.

-Using assessment strategies and remote proctoring to prevent cheating on online exams
+Assessment strategies and technology to prevent cheating on online exams

 Detect cell phones, smartwatches, and other secondary devices